AyoubBenBrahim/42-ft_malloc/README.md

 FTSE: we can solve any prob by introducing an extra lvl of indirection = MMU in this case
 ```

-watch Chris Kanich's playlist on youtube on Systems
+watch Chris Kanich's playlist on youtube, on Systems

 ```
 ptr = malloc(Z)